CoDi -- an exemplar-conditioned diffusion model for low-shot counting: Related work

 \subsection{Density-based methods}

 Density-based methods \cite{djukic2023low, hui2025class, liu2022countr, you2023few, shi2022represent, Ranjan_2022_CVPR, finn2017model} approach this challenge by predicting a density map, which when integrated yields the total count.
 CounTR~\cite{liu2022countr} extracts image features via vision transformer and exemplar features with convolutional network and replaces the correlation for template matching with attention operation.
 LOCA~\cite{djukic2023low} introduces an object prototype extraction module to construct generalized prototypes with appearance and shape iteratively.
 The recently proposed CountDiff~\cite{hui2025class}, adopts an image generation pretrained diffusion model~\cite{rombach2022high} to obtain intermediate attention maps that are in the second stage passed through a regression head for density map prediction.
-Despite using a diffusion model, CountDiff does not perform a diffusion process, but only leverages the strong pretrained backbone as a feature extractor.
+Despite using a diffusion model, CountDiff does not rely on a diffusion process to iteratively generate predictions, but rather leverages a strong pretrained backbone as a feature source for density map regression.
+YOLO-Count~\cite{zeng2025yolocount} proposes a differentiable zero-shot open-vocabulary counting model that predicts cardinality maps for accurate count estimation and for guiding text-to-image generative models toward better quantity control.
+T2ICount~\cite{qian2025t2icount} leverages a pretrained text-to-image diffusion model as a feature extractor and enhances its text sensitivity through a correction module and a novel loss function for better zero-shot counting.
 Another weakness of density-based methods is continuous object presence estimation, rather than providing object locations and discrete object counts.